Jinx (DC Comics)

-Jinx is a fictional supervillain appearing in American books published by DC Comics.
+Jinx is a supervillain appearing in American books published by DC Comics.
 Created by Marv Wolfman and Chuck Patton, she first appeared in Tales of the Teen Titans #56 (August 1985).
-The character is often depicted as a skilled Indian sorceress and one of the leaders of the Fearsome Five, a group of super-villains most notable for being adversaries of the Teen Titans and it's derivaties.
-This character bears no relation to the male character of the same name who first appeared in Adventure Comics #488 as an adversary of Chris King and Vicki Grant.
+The character is often depicted as a skilled Indian sorceress and one of the leaders of the Fearsome Five, a group of super-villains most notable for being adversaries of the Teen Titans and its derivatives.
+She is unrelated to the character of the same name who first appeared in Adventure Comics #488 as an adversary of Chris King and Vicki Grant.

 The character has been adapted into other media, including animated films and televisions series, and video games.
-Her live-action debut is in the fourth season of the HBO Max series Titans, in which she is portrayed by Lisa Ambalavanar.
+She made her official live-action debut in the fourth season of the HBO Max series Titans, portrayed by Lisa Ambalavanar.

 Publication history

 She joined the supervillain group, the Fearsome Five, a frequent enemy of the Teen Titans, Wonder Woman, Superman, and the Outsiders.
 She has also been a member of Villainy Inc. To date, her real name has not been revealed.